 General Advising and Program Coordination

-If you're interested in the honors program (or anything Pavlis-related), and you're not sure where to start, get in touch with Becky Barnard at email@example.com or 906-487-4320.
-As the marketing and content specialist for the college, she knows a little about a lot of things and loves talking about the opportunities available to you through the college.
+If you're interested in the honors program (or anything Pavlis-related), and you're not sure where to start, get in touch with us at email@example.com.

 As the honors program coordinator, Kristi Juntunen will be the first person you'll talk to after you're accepted to the Honors Pathway Program.
 You'll talk to Kristi about your ideas for your pathway, your preferred learning style, and your schedule.